 Periodic Site Review

 At the time of initial review of research, the Board establishes an approval period for an approved study.
-Regulations require Continuing Review of the research at least once per year and more frequently if determined necessary by the Board.
-Approval to investigators to conduct research at their particular site(s) is tied to the protocol approval.
-The expiration date of an investigator’s Board approval will be noted on the “Notice of Approval”, and “Site Status Reports.”
+Regulations require the periodic review of the research at least once per year and more frequently if determined necessary by the Board.
+The expiration date of an investigator’s Board approval will be noted on the “Notice of Approval” and “Site Status Reports.”
 Reminders about the Site Status Report due date will be noted on subsequent “Amended Approvals.”

 Quorum Review IRB considers a study closed at a site only if there are no actively enrolled participants, all interventions with participants have ceased, and the sponsor/CRO has closed the study site.
 Please note that being “closed to enrollment” does not meet Quorum Review IRB’s definition of study closure.

 Once all participants have completed a study and all interventions with participants have ceased, Quorum Review IRB considers the date of study closure to be the date on which a representative of the sponsor administratively closes the study at the research site.
 Quorum Review IRB will not accept “Site Status Reports for Closing” that are received before the date of study closure.

 Quorum Review IRB will send the investigator and sponsor a letter of acknowledgement of site closure.
 Although Quorum Review IRB will accept further information submitted for a closed research site, no approvals of additions or changes to research activities will be issued.